 We don’t know why we sleep but we know we need sleep to survive.
 That's how important – and confusing – sleep is, and why sleep matters a lot when talking about our health.

 Sleep also matters for your immune system as it is a time when your body has a chance to recover and reduce the levels on inflammation in the body.
 Unfortunately, both the science of sleep and the immune system are very complex and there is much we don't understand about both areas.

 Inflammation is a part of the immune system and helps heal your body when something is wrong.
 If you stub your toe and it goes red, that's inflammation.
 But you also have inflammation inside your body, in cells and tissue.
 If an unknown pathogen enters the body, inflammation can help get rid of it.

 So inflammation in itself isn't bad but it becomes problematic if it is chronic, i.e. lasts for more than a few days.
 This means your immune system is always on alert and never gets a chance to relax.
 There are several ways to lower inflammation in the body such as with moderate exercise, by eating a healthy diet rich in antioxidants and by getting adequate good quality sleep.

-The average adult needs between 7 and 9 hours of sleep every night.
+The average adult needs between seven and nine hours of sleep every night.
 Our need for sleep is regulated by our circadian rhythms which release sleep hormones that make you tired when it's time to sleep.

 If we interrupt these rhythms too much and over too long a time, our health suffers.
 In fact, a single night of no or poor sleep can increase inflammation in the body.
 Although twisting and turning in the sheets for a single night isn't that much of a problem, it can become a health risk if you often don’t get enough sleep.